Ebyrd10/Stat_Tracker/README.md

 # Overwatch_Tracker
-A full-stack app to track a Overwatch user's accomplishments and statistics.
+A full-stack app to track an Overwatch user's accomplishments and statistics.